-(a) Identifying Truant Students-
+(a) Identifying Truant Students

-1. State law defines truancy as "any absence of part or all of one or more days from school when the parent or guardian has not notified the school of a legal excuse for the student'sabsence" (see Administrative Policy 8.13).

-2. State law defines habitual truancy as any absence from school without a legal excuse for part or all of five or more days on which school is held during a school semester.

-3. Truancy includes intermittent attendance carried on for the purposes of defeating the intent of the compulsory school attendance law, such as unexcused morning or afternoon-absences.

-4. The school shall develop detailed attendance reports on student absences.
+- 1. State law defines truancy as "any absence of part or all of one or more days from school when the parent or guardian has not notified the school of a legal excuse for the student's absence" (see Administrative Policy 8.13). - 2.
+State law defines habitual truancy as any absence from school without a legal excuse for part or all of five or more days on which school is held during a school semester. - 3.
+Truancy includes intermittent attendance carried on for the purposes of defeating the intent of the compulsory school attendance law, such as unexcused morning or afternoon absences. - 4.
+The school shall develop detailed attendance reports on student absences.
 Each building principal shall identify a local school attendance officer.
 All student absences shall be reported daily to the local school attendance officer.
-In the event the student absence is not an excused absence,
+In the event the student absence is not an excused absence, the student's parent(s) or guardian(s) shall be notified as required by state statute and MPS policy.

-(b) (a) Parental Notification
+(b) Parental Notification